rocky-linux/documentation/docs/guides/virtualization/vbox-rocky.md

 ![Settings](../images/vbox-08.png)

-* Click the "Storage" item in the left-hand menu.
+* Click the "Storage" item in the left menu.
 * Under "Storage Devices" in the middle section, click the CD icon that says "Empty".
-* Under "Attributes" on the right-hand side, click the CD icon.
+* Under "Attributes" on the right side, click the CD icon.
 * Select "Choose/Create a Virtual Optical Disk".
-* Click the "Add" button (plus sign icon) and navigate to where your Rocky Linux ISO image is stored.
+* Click the "Add" button (plus sign icon) and navigate to where your Rocky Linux ISO image is.
 * Select the ISO and click "Open".

 You should now have the ISO added to the available devices like this: